Newton4god/Newton4god/README.md

 <h3> Welcome to my Repo</h3>
 My Name is Sule Isaac I am a  Software Engineer a public speaker and a social media markerter.
 I develop Advance SEO Web , Mobile &nbsp Desktop applications that helps businesses connect with their Prospective audiences through the internet.

-* 🌱 Primary coding language: Javascript - Python.
+* 🌱 Primary coding language: Javascript - Python - PHP.
 * 📫 I’m currently working on my portfolio and also Building a career in Tech.
 * 🚀 Daily Drivers: Sublime, Youtube .
 * ⚡ Fun fact:Am a Developer That Loves Talking 😎.